aman-2482/aman-travel-blog/src/content/blog/mental-health.md

 - Encourage breaks and realistic workloads.
 - Train managers to respond with empathy.

+## A short self-reflection check

+- Have I slept and eaten well this week?
+- Am I avoiding people or activities I usually enjoy?
+- Do I need to ask for help with one specific problem?

+Honest answers can guide small, practical next steps.

+## Resource planning

+Save contact details for local counseling services or helplines before you need them.
+Having information ready reduces friction when support is required.

 ## Conclusion:

 By breaking the taboo and engaging in open conversations about mental health matters, we can create a society that truly values and supports mental well-being.
 Together, let's challenge the stigma, educate ourselves and others, and advocate for accessible and inclusive mental health care.
 By fostering understanding, compassion, and empathy, we can make a positive difference in the lives of individuals and communities, paving the way for a future where mental health matters are openly discussed and everyone can seek the help they need without fear or shame.